laidbackware/vmware-lab-builder/README.md

 Build a nested vSphere lab with Ansible

 ## Description
 You can use the ansible playbooks in this repo to build out nested ESXi hosts, deploy a vCenter and configure clusters.
 ESXi/vCenter 6.7 and 7.0 are supported.
+The main design goal of this project is to be able to provide both opinionated deployment with few variables and to have the ability to fully customize the deployment.

 # Dependencies
 Infrastructure: